ashvn24/user-service-CRM/README.md

-A Django CRM system for any business
+User service for a Django CRM system built using Microservices Architecture for any business